Introductory Exercises for the Moveable Alphabet

 2. Have a box containing small objects whose names are three lettered.
 For example, pig, box, hat, nut, jug, ant (see the word list under moveable alphabet).
 You can buy plastic figures at dollar stores.

 3. Have a box with a collection of pictures that are three lettered words.
-(Again, see word list for ideas) Your child can help you go through magazines for these pictures.
+(See the word list for ideas) Your child can help you go through magazines for easy to spell pictures.

-4. Your child builds words you or he chooses.
+4. Your children spell words you or they choose.